tari-project/doc-playground/docs/tari-templates.md

 ## Basic Concepts of the Ootle
 - **Runtime Environment**: The runtime environment handles various elements such as buckets, proofs, substates, and components.
 It provides methods for manipulating these elements and managing their interactions.
 This includes the Tari Virtual Machine (TVM)
 - **Workspace**: Manages variables and proofs, providing methods to insert and retrieve indexed values.
 It's a localised instance of the variables required when performing a transaction against a smart contract that exists within the TVM.
+- **Templates**: A reusable, parameterized smart contract compiled to WASM and submitted to Ootle.
+Templates define logic for components and exist as special substates.
+Example: an NFT template defines how NFTs behave
 - **Component**: A reusable and addressable entity with associated state and methods.
 This exists as a substate on the Ootle, that can be called when required via a unique address.
 - **Bucket**: Handles resources within the component or workspace.
 Buckets are used to securely move data between vaults.
 - **Vault**: Securely stores resources and manages access control.
 An example of a vault is a collection of tokens, which needs to be updated as people withdraw or deposit more tokens into the vault.

-## Writing Your First Template
+## The basic structure of a template
 We'll go through a simple template that will introduce you to the structure of a template and the core elements that are utilised.
-Below is the code for a template that will create a simple counter
+Below is the code for a template that will create a simple counter: a component on the network that has an unsign

 ```rust
 use tari_template_lib::prelude::*;